Chaavu Kaburu Challaga

 Chaavu Kaburu Challaga is a 2021 Indian Telugu-language romantic comedy-drama film written and directed by Peggalapati Koushik and produced by Bunny Vasu and Allu Aravind under GA2 Pictures.
-The film stars Kartikeya and Lavanya Tripathi with Murali Sharma, Aamani, and Rajitha play supporting roles.
-The film was released on 19 March 2021.
+The film stars Kartikeya and Lavanya Tripathi with Murali Sharma, Aamani, Srikanth Iyyengar, and Rajitha play supporting roles.
+The film was released on 19 March 2021 and was a commercial failure at the box office.

 Plot

-Basthi Balaraju is a funeral vehicle driver in Vizag and he lives with his mother, Gangamma, and his bed ridden father.
-One day he is called to take Peter's body to the cemetery.
-When he goes to Peter's house he sees Mallika and later on he finds out that Peter was Mallika's husband.
+Basthi Balaraju is a hearse driver in Vizag.
+He lives with his mother, Gangamma, and his bedridden father.
+One day, he is called to take Peter's body to the cemetery.
+When he goes to Peter's house, he sees Mallika, and later on, he realizes that Peter is Mallika's husband.
 However, Balaraju does not care and decides to love Mallika.
-He tries to make Mallika move on with her life and to choose him as her new husband and this causes trouble with Mallika's father-in-law, Sekhar Samuel.
-In the process he finds that his mother is having an affair with Mohan who loves Balaraju's mother for long time but Gangamma never accepted his love and they decided to stay as friends.
-After an altercation with Mohan, Balaraju understands the feelings of his mother by speaking to her about this affair.
-He then learns that his mother wants a person to share her feelings as her husband has been bed ridden since Balaraju's birth.
+He tries to persuade Mallika to move on with her life and choose him as her new husband.
+This causes trouble with Mallika's father-in-law, Sekhar Samuel.

+In the process, Balaraju realizes that his mother is having an affair with Mohan, who has loved her for a long time, but Gangamma never accepted his love, and they decided to stay as friends.
+After an altercation with Mohan, Balaraju understands his mother's feelings by speaking to her about this affair.
+He then learns that his mother wants a person to share her feelings, as her husband has been bedridden since Balaraju's birth.
 Balaraju changes as he never thought about her feelings.
-Balaraju then decides to get Gangamma and Mohan married and at the same time Mallika reciprocates his feelings also.
-Everything goes smoothly but then Mallika gets a marriage proposal and she has to tell Balaraju that she has to marry another man.
-She then finds Balaraju at the hospital but at the same time Gangamma is admitted into the hospital after she was in an accident.
-Due to high blood loss, Gangamma dies and Balaraju slips into depression.
-Mohan then takes up the role and takes care of both Balaraju and his father and Balaraju works at his mother's corn stand in the beach.
-Later prior to Mallika's marriage, Balaraju decides to meet with Sekhar and tries to tell him about how much he loves Mallika.
-During the wedding Sekhar realizes and stops the marriage.
-Sekhar then finds Balaraju and gets him married to Mallika.
+He then decides to get Gangamma and Mohan married, and at the same time, Mallika reciprocates his feelings.

+Everything is going smoothly until Mallika receives a marriage proposal, and must tell Balaraju that she has to marry another man.
+She then finds Balaraju at the hospital where Gangamma has been admitted after being in an accident.
+Due to high blood loss, Gangamma dies, and Balaraju slips into depression.
+Mohan then steps up, taking care of both Balaraju and his father, and Balaraju works at his mother's corn stand on the beach.
+Later, before Mallika's marriage, Balaraju decides to meet with Sekhar and tries to tell him about how much he loves Mallika.
+During the wedding, Sekhar realizes and stops the marriage.
+Sekhar then finds Balaraju and marries him to Mallika.